bytecodealliance/wasmtime/docs/lang-python.md

 ## Getting started and simple example

-First, copy this example WebAssembly text module into your project.
+First, copy this example WebAssembly text module into your project with the filename `gcd.wat`.
 It exports a function for calculating the greatest common denominator of two numbers.

 ```wat